love9678/kinV1.0/README.md

-# Foxytoux Installer
+# Ubuntu Installer

 ## Overview

-This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu environment using Proot.
+This shell script is designed to automate the installation of Ubuntu, a lightweight Ubuntu environment using Proot.

 ## Prerequisites